A time of light and shadow

 Karen Connelly, author of The Lizard Cage, Burmese Lessons and Touch The Dragon

 A Time of Light and Shadow is a courageous story of compassion, self-discovery, and cross-cultural immersion, amidst a backdrop of some of the world’s most fascinating wonders and devastating humanitarian crises.
-Ella Harvey’s expansive journey seamlessly weaves the exploration of the external and internal, opening new perspective into the depths of the human spirit and what it means to live a meaningful life.
+Ella Harvey’s expansive journey seamlessly weaves the exploration of the external and internal, opening new perspectives into the depths of the human spirit and what it means to live a meaningful life.

 Michael Schauch, author of A Story of Karma: Finding Love and Truth in the Lost Valley of the Himalaya

 This lyrical, big-hearted book is about a woman living in the moment - whatever that particular moment is.
-Ella lives large, recklessly falls in love a few times and takes us on the ride.
+Ella lives large, recklessly falls in love a few times, and takes us on the ride.
 A Time of Light and Shadow is multi-layered, combining sobering experiences of humanitarian work with wanderlust… and the vivid intensities of life on the road.

 Louisa Waugh, author of Hearing Birds Fly, Meet Me in Gaza, and nomadic humanitarian

-In A Time of Light and Shadow: To Asia, Africa and the Long Road Home Ella Harvey gracefully ties together the multiple landscapes of travel and work in humanitarian disasters with a personal, interior journey of purpose, identity, love and reconciliation over a span of several decades.
+In A Time of Light and Shadow: To Asia, Africa and the Long Road Home Ella Harvey gracefully ties together the multiple landscapes of travel and work in humanitarian disasters with a personal, interior journey of purpose, identity, love, and reconciliation over a span of several decades.
 The book is a pleasure to hold and read.
 Ella’s skilled, lyrical writing gives colour and form to the immediacy of her experiences.
-As readers, we are invited into each encounter witnessing her capacity for self reflection and for holding the beauty and brokenness of our world together.
+As readers, we are invited into each encounter witnessing her capacity for self-reflection and for holding the beauty and brokenness of our world together.

 With eloquence and descriptive elegance, Ella Harvey takes her readers deep into the heart of her questing life and adventurous solo travels.
 A Time of Light and Shadow is an engaging memoir that illuminates the difference between being a traveller and merely a tourist.
-The author definitely is the former, as she opens her mind and her heart to the world, whether she is exploring far-flung places, connecting deeply with the people she meets or offering her gifts as a highly skilled nurse in a conflict zone.
+The author definitely is the former, as she opens her mind and her heart to the world, whether she is exploring far-flung places, connecting deeply with the people she meets or offering her gifts as a highly-skilled nurse in a conflict zone.
 I am inspired by a life lived like that, as I was by this excellent book

 This memoir is a wonderful read for anyone who knows the lust for travel in their heart, which author Ella Harvey most certainly does.
 As a solo woman traveller in the 1970s and ‘80s, she kept journals that she relied on extensively while writing this memoir decades later.
 The result is, at times, a hauntingly beautiful and harrowing account of life-changing experiences abroad.